tjvick/onlychords/README.md

 Website events and analytics are stored in a BigQuery table within Google Cloud Platform.

-The BigQuery dataset and table IDs are defined in the `opentofu/main.tf` file, and are set as netlify environment variables in `netlify.toml`.
+The BigQuery dataset and table IDs are defined in the `opentofu/main.tf` file, and are set as netlify environment variables in the netlify UI.

 Events are written to BigQuery via a netlify function (see `netlify/functions` directory)